 Yarrow as a Wound Healer:

 This is perhaps yarrow’s most famous and most ancient use.
 Yarrow was found amongst other medicinal herbs in the Neanderthal burial site in Iraq which dates from around 60,000 BC and has become famous in herbal medicine as one of the earliest indications of human’s use of medicinal plants.
 Myth tells us it was given to Achilles by the centaur Chiron so he could use it on the battlefield and its Latin name, Achillea millefollium, still reflects this tale.
 Its common names too included Soldier’s herb, herba militaris, Knight’s milfoil, carpenter’s grass and nosebleed.
-Yarrow is possibly the most useful wound herb we have as it staunches bleeding and is antimicrobial and pain relieving too.
+Yarrow is one of the most useful wound herbs we have as it staunches bleeding and is antimicrobial and pain relieving too.

 Yarrow for Colds and Fevers: